Visit 50 Travel goal: 50 countries, 50 states, by age 50

 This includes 936 properties forming part of the cultural and natural heritage which the World Heritage Committee considers as having outstanding universal value.
 These include 725 cultural, 183 natural and 28 mixed properties in 153 States Parties.
 As of June 2010, 187 States Parties have ratified the World Heritage Convention.

 I always thought there was one agreed upon list.
 There are actually dozens of lists.
 By definition they’re subjective, and I disagree with many of them.
 For the New 7 Wonders, locations were selected by voting, thus are certainly biased by political and economic factors .
 Listed determined by internet voting often hurt places in countries with poor internet access).
 For example, Mexico’s Chichen Itza is an interesting site of Mayan ruins, but not even on the same level as Teotihuacan (also in Mexico).
 Chichen Itza is near Cancun so many more people have been exposed to it, thus swaying votes.
+Is it really just a popularity contest among those with strong internet access?

 How many countries have you visited?